Can You Drink Wine on a Diet? (Carbs vs Calories)

 Alcohol activates your amygdala and hypothalamus which can make you do crazy things…

-One of the downsides to drinking wine is that it initiates your hypothalamus and amygdala.
+One of the scientifically proven effects of drinking wine is that it initiates your hypothalamus and amygdala.
 These two basic brain centers control things like emotions, body temperature regulation, hunger, and libido.

 Thus, it’s very common for people to think they are hungry if they have a drink.
 In this way, alcohol can act as an appetite stimulant.